MaT1g3R/Halp/iteration-01.plan.md

 # Product

 ## Goals

-To have an working idea of the product that we want to build
+- To have an working idea of the product that we want to build:
     - What features should we include
     - What the product looks like
     - ...

-Find the tech stack which we would program our product
+- Find the tech stack which we would program our product:
     - Determine the tech stack which most if not all of our group is comfortable with
     - Platform of our product
     - ...

-Determine the target users
+- Determine the target users:
     - Identifying our problem
     - To whom that problem affects
     - ...